ggcarrots/django-carrots/source/python_dictionaries.rst

 .. code-block:: python

-  title_to_author = {'Structure and Interpretation of Computer Programs' : 'Harold Abelson',
+  title_to_author = {
-                   'Introduction to Algorithms' : 'Thomas H. Cormen', 'The C Programming Language' : 'Brian W. Kernighan', 'The Pragmatic Programmer: From Journeyman to Master' : 'Andrew Hunt', 'Art of Computer Programming' : 'Donald Ervin Knuth', 'Design Patterns: Elements of Reusable Object-Oriented Software' : 'Erich Gamma', 'Artificial Intelligence: A Modern Approach' : 'Stuart Russell', 'Introduction to the Theory of Computation' : 'Michael Sipser', 'Code Complete' : 'Steve McConnell',
+    'Structure and Interpretation of Computer Programs' : 'Harold Abelson', 'Introduction to Algorithms' : 'Thomas H. Cormen', 'The C Programming Language' : 'Brian W. Kernighan', 'The Pragmatic Programmer: From Journeyman to Master' : 'Andrew Hunt', 'Art of Computer Programming' : 'Donald Ervin Knuth', 'Design Patterns: Elements of Reusable Object-Oriented Software' : 'Erich Gamma', 'Artificial Intelligence: A Modern Approach' : 'Stuart Russell', 'Introduction to the Theory of Computation' : 'Michael Sipser', 'Code Complete' : 'Steve McConnell',
     'The Mythical Man-Month: Essays on Software Engineering' : 'Frederick P. Brooks Jr.'}

 .. code-block:: python

-  title_to_shelf_number = {'Structure and Interpretation of Computer Programs' : 1,
+  title_to_shelf_number = {
-                         'Introduction to Algorithms' : 34,
+    'Structure and Interpretation of Computer Programs' : 1, 'Introduction to Algorithms' : 34,
     'The C Programming Language' : 23,
     'The Pragmatic Programmer: From Journeyman to Master' : 12, 'Art of Computer Programming' : 4,
     'Design Patterns: Elements of Reusable Object-Oriented Software' : 586, 'Artificial Intelligence: A Modern Approach' : 32, 'Introduction to the Theory of Computation' : 98, 'Code Complete' : 77,
     'The Mythical Man-Month: Essays on Software Engineering' : 3}

 Task 3
 ------